uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 So, if you want an easy way to assess a visualization, ask yourself "what does this picture let me see easily?"

+**Aside:** there might be other goals.
+I am assuming we are creating a visualization to communicate.
+If we had another intent we might prefer visualizations with different qualities, for example if our goal was to show off our programming skill, we might prefer fancier visualizations even if they communicate poorly.
+Arguably, even in this case the ideas apply: a fancy visualization might let the viewer see that the developer is a good programmer, even if it doesn't help the viewer learn anything about the data.

 ### Bad Visualizations

 Another way to think about wanting to make good visualizations is that we want to avoid bad ones.
 There are a few different types of "bad" visualizations - these are things we want to avoid.